 Birds sing not because they have answers but because they have songs. ― African Proverb

-** This post forms part of my 100x Magical Places series which offers an introduction to my favourite destinations.
+** This post forms part of my 100x Magical Places series, which introduces my favourite destinations.